Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 means third stepper driver axis named A is mapped to DH parameter D1:4dhparameters.
 The letter drives the Dn Z axis (in the example: C axis changes the rotation matrix defined by D2).
 This allows deviating from the default "base is D0, first axis is D1, second D2 etc.".
 Letters IJK have a special meaning as tool vector, definition is by two letters of drive number and I/J/K. For 4 axis palletized, the parallel axis is defined special with a p + single number for the Dn definition, e.g. "p3".
 Default is 0X1:1Y2:2Z3:3A4:4B5:5C6 of a 6 axis robot and abbreviated for less axes.

 B"DnOrder=0:1:2:3:4:5"
-means process the translations from 0 to 5 for forward kinematics.
-A -1 means that the transformation matrix must be inversed before it is multiplied with the others. chain="2-1:1-1:0-1:3:4:5:6" means for CNC 5 axis BC: process 2 inverse (C axis), 1 inverse (B axis), 0 inverse (base), then 3-5 (XYZ) and then 6 (tool).
+means process the translations from 0 to 5 for forward kinematics. -1 means that the transformation matrix must be inversed before it is multiplied with the others. chain="2-1:1-1:0-1:3:4:5:6" means for CNC 5 axis BC: process 2 inverse (C axis), 1 inverse (B axis), 0 inverse (base), then 3-5 (XYZ) and then 6 (tool).
 The numbers refer to D0 to D6 parameters.
 Default is ascending by numbers.